wegotcoders/rubonic/README.md

 # Rubonic

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/rubonic`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Rake scripts to automate cordova development.

-TODO: Delete this and the text above, and describe your gem
+Rubonic allows you to package and run your HTML5 web apps in a web view with cordova.

 ## Installation